erasche/gx-cookie-proxy/README.md

 ![](./img/logo.png)

+gx-cookie-proxy (sometimes gxc-proxy) translate a galaxy session cookie into a `REMOTE_USER` identity.
+This allows you to use Galaxy as your primary source of authentication data, and provide access control to other services based on Galaxy.

-gx-cookie-proxy is a WebSocket-aware SSL-capable HTTP reverse proxy based on [drunken-hipster](https://github.com/joinmytalk/drunken-hipster)
+The code is a WebSocket-aware SSL-capable HTTP reverse proxy based on [drunken-hipster](https://github.com/joinmytalk/drunken-hipster)

 ## Deployment